 The following text may be used for grants where a statistician's time is part of the budget as a percent effort:

 The biostatistics scientific resource fee is administratively managed through the Biostatistics Collaboration Center, a VUMC sponsored core resource.
-The VUMC Office of Research (OOR) annually reviews the BCC to ensure best compliance with all applicable federal and state regulations, including uniform administrative requirements, cost principles, and audit requirements for federal awards.
-Rates are adjusted annually to ensure that the BCC operates on a strict non-profit cost recovery basis.
-The scientific resource fee is billed on a monthly basis via the OOR centralized core billing system Core Ordering and Reporting Enterprise System (CORES).
+The VUMC Office of Research (OOR) annually reviews the BCC to ensure the best compliance with all applicable federal and state regulations, including uniform administrative requirements, cost principles, and audit requirements for federal awards.
+Rates are adjusted annually to ensure that the BCC operates on a strict non-profit cost-recovery basis.
+The scientific resource fee is billed monthly via the OOR centralized core billing system, iLab Operations Software.